-Budget Manager Ref: Overspent Capital Projects Overspend £ Funding Source requested Assets & Property Programme Manager (aae) New Play Area (Sheringham, The Lees) 55,000 Asset Management Reserve Total additional funding approvals 55,000
+Budget Manager Ref: Overspent Capital Projects Overspend £ Funding S Assets & Property Programme Manager (aae) New Play Area (Sheringham, The Lees) 55,000 Asset Reserve Management Total additional fur provals 55,000

 (aae).
 New Play Area (Sheringham, The Lees) - The new play equipment has been purchased, but not yet installed at the site, alongside the requested budget roll-forward of £16,429 it has been assessed that an additional £55k is required to complete the play park installation to the highest standard and make the play park safe for use.
 Approval of additional budget from reserves has been given to prevent delays in the installation of new play equipment following the assessment that additional budget was required.